I had to cut down a large pine tree in order to get my lightpole installed.

 - Saw until the chainsaw bar is parallel with the directional notch on the other side of the tree.

 - You may need to hammer the felling wedge into place to get the tree to fall.
-Sometimes more than one wedge is required.
 Use a breaker bar to work the tree until it begins to fall.

 - As with felling a small tree, watch and retreat.
 Keep your eyes on the falling tree as you move away quickly but calmly out of the safety zone.
 You should try to move away from the felling direction at a 90 degree angle.
 This will help you avoid both the felling zone as well as the opposite side where the trunk separates from the stump.

 I am not good enough to feel comfortable felling a large pine tree so I got my friend to help.
-He also is not a professional logger, so the techniques he used are not exactly the same as the ones above.
-I got them from an article at tractor supply.
+He also is not a professional logger.
+His techniques he used are not exactly the same as the ones above.